-The Lowcountry Low Line would repurpose 1.6 miles of unused railroad that stretches down the Charleston Peninsula’s spine from Courtland Avenue to Woolfe Street.
-The land would be converted into a linear park, serving as a great civic space that provides a safe avenue for biking and walking, as well as a host of other benefits, which you can find out more about here.
+The Lowcountry Low Line will repurpose 1.6 miles of unused railroad that stretches down the Charleston Peninsula’s spine from Courtland Avenue to Woolfe Street.
+The land is to be converted into a linear park, serving as a great civic space that provides a safe avenue for biking and walking, as well as a host of other benefits, which you can find out more about here.

 Friends of the Lowcountry Low Line

-The Friends of the Lowcountry Low Line have an option to buy the right of way and property from Norfolk Southern.
-Our option expires in August 2017.
-City Council will vote soon to approve the final agreement and funding for the Low Line.
+As of December 27, 2017, The Friends of the Lowcountry Low Line exercised its option, with the City of Charleston, to buy the right of way and property from Norfolk Southern.
+Now, we'll be moving onto the next important stages: polling the neighbors about their hopes for the Low Line, and then designing and constructing it.
 Let your city council member know that you support the Low Line!